RobotOptimist/macivor/content/blog/take-a-look-at-mlnet.md

 ::: div container-center

-<picture-wrapper file-extension="jpg" file-name="heroes/robotmlnet-yes" alt-text="The ML.NET logo with a robot face next to it."></picture-wrapper>
+<picture-wrapper file-name="heroes/robotmlnet-yes" alt-text="The ML.NET logo with a robot face next to it."></picture-wrapper>

 ::: div article-container